-rainfall, are much drier than some parts of Germany and Austria, with 400 to 500 millimeters, because the rainfall is not evenly distributed throughout the year; in the spring and summer there are sometimes several weeks without a drop of rain or dew.
-The rainfall of Hungary.
-The Hungarian lowlands, with 500 to 600 millimeters of annual
+rainfall, are much drier than some parts of Germany and Austria, with 400 to 500 millimeters, because the rainfall is not evenly distributed throughout the year; in the spring and summer there are some-times several weeks without a drop of rain or dew.
 There is no greater contrast to be found anywhere, if you pass the imaginary line between the Continent proper and the Balkan peninsula-a line drawn from the north end of the Adriatic to the northwestern coast of the Black Sea.
 I quote Marriott's new book on "The Eastern Question":